The most beautiful Chiang Rai temples to visit

 White Temple opening hours and entrance fee

-The temple is open all week long from 8 AM to 6 PM and you will need to pay an entrance fee of 50 THB per person to visit it.
+The temple is open all week long from 8 AM to 6 PM and you will need to pay an entrance fee of 100 THB per person to visit it.

 02. Wat Rong Suea Ten (Blue Temple)

 Wat Rong Suea Ten temple (Temple of the Dancing Tiger) in Chiang Rai is another fascinating site.
 This beautiful religious complex is known for its striking blue architecture, which is highlighted by complex details and beautiful decorations.
-For this reason, it is also called the Blue temple.
+For this reason, it is also called the Blue Temple.

-Both the interior and exterior of the Blue temple are equally stunning and colorful.
-Not to mention that the level of detailing is truly incredible.
 In all honestly, I actually loved this temple more than the white one, and I regret not lingering around the complex for a bit longer than I already did.

 Blue Temple opening hours and entrance fee